IIIF/api/source/api/presentation/2.0/index.md

     * Any resource _MAY_ have an external resource related to it.

 service
-:   A link to a service that makes more functionality available for the resource, such as from an image to the base URI of an [IIIF Image API][3] service.
+:   A link to a service that makes more functionality available for the resource, such as from an image to the base URI of an [IIIF Image API][image-api] service.
 The service resource _SHOULD_ have additional information associated with it in order to allow the client to determine how to make appropriate use of it, such as a `profile` link to a service description.
 It _MAY_ also have relevant information copied from the service itself.
 This duplication is permitted in order to increase the performance of rendering the object without necessitating additional HTTP requests.

     Usage:
     {: .usage}
     * Any resource _MAY_ have a link to an external service.
-    * Please see the [Service Profiles][1] document for known services.
+    * Please see the [Service Profiles][annex] document for known services.

 seeAlso
 :   A link to a document that describes the resource in a machine readable way.
 This could be an XML or RDF record, such as in EAD, Dublin Core or Bibo schemas.
 The `profile` and `format` information should be given if possible.